Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 Databricks machine, enabling them to communicate.
 We'll also install Nginx on the Linux-based machine to route the request from your browser to your application.

-In the end, the browser sends a request to the Nginx on the Linux-based machine; the Nginx will redirect this request to the SSH tunnel, which will redirect to the Taipy application.
+In the end, the browser sends a request to Nginx on the Linux-based machine; Nginx will redirect this request to the SSH tunnel, which will redirect to the Taipy application.

-Here is the technical architecture of the solution.
+Here is the technical architecture of the solution:
 ![Technical architecture](./images/technical-architecture.svg)

 !!!
 Warning

-    The Linux-based machine should be accessible from your network and Databricks.
+    The Linux-based machine should be accessible from your network and from Databricks.

 ### 1- Configure the proxy using Nginx

 We'll install and configure Nginx on the Linux-based machine to enable browser-based communication.
-Once configured, Nginx will redirect all incoming requests on the port HTTP (80) to port 8080.
+Once configured, Nginx will redirect all incoming requests from the default HTTP port (80) to port 8080.

 First, install [Nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).
-Then configure the redirection by putting the following content in `/etc/nginx/sites-enabled/default` :
+Then configure the redirection by copying the following content in `/etc/nginx/sites-enabled/default` :
 ```
 server {
     listen 80;